 Peter Curling has lived in Hillingdon all his life, and grew up on a council estate in Uxbridge.
 After leaving school in the 1980’s he started a Youth Training Scheme, working in Information Technology (I.T) which eventually led to various roles in blue chip companies and public sector organisations.
-Peter’s career in IT spans almost four decades and today Peter still works full time in Cyber Security.
+Peter’s career in IT spans four decades and today Peter still works full time in Cyber Security.

 As well as developing a career in Information Technology, Peter also wanted to give something back to the local community where he had grown up, and so in 1982 he joined his local Hospital Radio station (Radio Hillingdon), where he produced and presented programmes, as well as holding various management committee positions, including Fund Raising Officer and Chairman.
 Peter was particularly interested in covering local news and the local political scene.
 In the 1990’s he took on a local political discussion programme called “Councillor’s Question Time“, where he quizzed local councillors on matters of interest to the patients in the hospital.
 This political interest developed and in 2002 he stood as a Labour candidate for Charville ward in Hayes.